emptynick/breville-barista-touch/Readme.md

 ### Display

-The display is a 4.3" 480x272 TFT LCD with capacitive touch screen.
+The display is a 4.3" 480x272 TFT LCD with capacitive touch screen controlled by a [Sitronix ST16331](https://www.sitronix.com.tw/en/products/projected-c-touch-controller-ic/).
 The display is connected to the main PCB via a 40-pin FPC connector.
 It is labeled as `CTM480272T16-D` which can not be found on the internet.
 The closest I could find is the [Adafruit 4.3" 40-pin TFT Display](https://www.adafruit.com/product/1591).